jakedheath123/nc-news-front-end-project/README.md

 ## Installation

 These instructions will provide you with a copy of the project on your local machine.

 Using the command terminal, navigate to the directory where you want the repository to be saved.
 In the terminal, type:

-git clone “Repository URL”
+          1. git clone “Repository URL”
-          npm I
+          2. npm i
-          npm start
+          3. npm start

 ## Prerequisites